rjfahl/JavaChatRoom/README.md

-# JavaChatRoom
+# Java Messenger
-Java program using Multi-threading and Sockets to implement a chat room that follows a server-client design.
+Java program using Multi-threading and Sockets to implement a messaging service that can be un on a local network.